compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 `date` | **Date and time**<br/><br/>Format: `YYYY-MM-DD HH:mm:ss` | The moment of the candidate reaching idibu system.

 ### `JobCreated`
 Triggered whenever a new Job is created on the account.
+Please note that a 'job' object is not the same as a 'vacancy' used in the idibu V3 system.
+See [here] (https://github.com/oneworldmarket/idibu-api/tree/master/webservices/job-management) for more details.

 The following parameters will be passed in the body of the request: